Frequently asked questions for fathers

 My children are subject to care proceedings.
 Will I be involved?
 Will the court seek my views on where my children should live?

-Yes, as a father you will be a 'party' to (i.e. involved in) the proceedings even if you don't have parental responsibility.
-You will normally receive all the court documents and you will be notified of all the court dates.
-You will be asked to make a statement and will be able to give evidence and say what you think.
+If you are a father with parental responsibility, you will be automatically be a ‘party’ to the proceedings.
+If you are a father without parental responsibility, you will receive notice of the proceedings but you will not automatically be made a party.
+As a party you will normally receive all the court documents and you will be notified of all the court dates.
+If you are not automatically a party you will be given notice of the first court hearing date only.
+You may attend that hearing and you can ask the court to make you a party.
+After that you will be asked to make a statement and will be able to give evidence and say what you think.
 You will be entitled to public funding (legal aid) to pay your solicitor's fees.

 Can my daughter come and live with me or someone in my family?